Deportation of Kilmar Abrego Garcia: Tattoos

-Homeland security secretary Kristi Noem said she did not have any knowledge of the photo when asked whether the photo was "doctored or not doctored" in a congressional hearing.
+Homeland Security Secretary Kristi Noem said she did not have any knowledge of the photo when asked whether the photo was "doctored or not doctored" in a congressional hearing.

 Legal implications regarding US citizens

-In response to the government's argument that facilitating Abrego Garcia's return is beyond its scope of responsibility, as he is now in Salvadoran custody, US judges have noted that the legal issue is not limited to Abrego Garcia's deportation.
+In response to the government's argument that facilitating Abrego Garcia's return was beyond its scope of responsibility, as he was in Salvadoran custody, US judges have noted that the legal issue is not limited to Abrego Garcia's deportation.
 In her April 5 opinion, US District Court Judge Xinis said:

 [The defendants] cling to the stunning proposition that they can forcibly remove any person – migrant and U.S. citizen alike – to prisons outside the United States, and then baldly assert they have no way to effectuate return because they are no longer the "custodian", and the Court thus lacks jurisdiction.
 As a practical matter, the facts say otherwise.

-The Fourth Circuit Court of Appeals held a similar opinion, noting that the administration's arguments, if taken to their ends, could lead to the deportation of citizens without any option for remedy.
+The Fourth Circuit Court of Appeals held a similar opinion, noting that the administration's arguments, if taken to their logical ends, could lead to the deportation of citizens without any option for remedy.
 In its April 17 ruling that referenced Trump's comments suggesting doing so, the court wrote:

 If today the Executive claims the right to deport without due process and in disregard of court orders, what assurance will there be tomorrow that it will not deport American citizens and then disclaim responsibility to bring them home?
 And what assurance shall there be that the Executive will not train its broad discretionary powers upon its political enemies?

 Supreme Court Justice Sotomayor made a similar observation in her April 10 concurrence:

 The Government's argument, moreover, implies that it could deport and incarcerate any person, including U. S. citizens, without legal consequence, so long as it does so before a court can intervene.

 Reactions

-The US government's acknowledgment of the deportation error has sparked significant legal and political debate, raising concerns about the efficacy and fairness of US immigration laws and procedures.
+The U.S. government's acknowledgment of the deportation error sparked significant legal and political debate, raising concerns about the efficacy and fairness of US immigration laws and procedures.
 The Atlantic reports that the standard course for the government to deport someone with protected status would be to reopen the case and introduce new evidence arguing for deportation.

 On April 15, Jennifer Vasquez Sura, Abrego Garcia's wife, pleaded for the return of her husband outside of the Maryland courthouse that was holding a status hearing on his case:

 My family can't be robbed of another day without seeing Kilmar.
 This administration has already taken so much from my children, from his mother, brother, sisters and me. [...]
 Kilmar, if you can hear me, stay strong.
 God hasn't forgotten about you. [...]
 Our children are asking when will you come home.
 I pray for the day I tell them the time and date that you will return.